-There’s a little disconnect as the style of the writing becomes more informational and the book sort of abruptly shifts to talk about the birth of babies and the differences between boys and girls.
-It goes on to explain the changes that occur during maturation.
+There’s a little disconnect as the style of the writing switches from storytelling to a more informational style.
+Also, the book sort of abruptly shifts to talk about the birth of babies and the differences between boys and girls.
+At that point, it goes on to explain the changes that occur during maturation.

-A discussion about marriage leads into a description of the marital act that is fairly explicit.
+A discussion about marriage leads into a description of intercourse that is fairly explicit.
 The book continues with information about conception and growth within the womb up through childbirth.
 There are illustrations of a child being born and of the baby nursing.
 All of this is presented as part of God’s plan in a positive and loving manner.

 The next few chapters are about puberty and maturation changes.
 Then two chapters center around sexually-oriented movies and entertainment as well as pornography.
 Next is a chapter on homosexuality and gay marriage.
 A discussion about sexual abuse is included to alert children to situations that they might encounter and how they might protect themselves.

 The next to last chapter, “God’s Response to Wrong,” lets children know that God still loves those who commit sexual sins, even though they need to repent.
-It goes on to discuss consequences such as out-of-wedlock pregnancies, condoms, and the idea of “safe sex.”
+It goes on to discuss consequences such as out-of-wedlock pregnancies, the need for condoms, and the idea of safe sex.
 The book concludes on a positive note as it discusses faith, courage, and trust in God.

 Each chapter has a few discussion questions that you might use if they seem helpful.

 Facing the Facts: The Truth About Sex and You